k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05d_tdm_sequence.md

   - Each load flow invokes the **HandleMaskAndSeqFields** flow, which applies masking and sequence replacements to every record prior to loading it into the target environment.
 The **TDM_USING_CATALOG_SEQUENCES** Global specifies which of the two sequence handling methods is used.

-  - If the table has records in the [TDMSeqSrc2TrgMapping Actor](11b_tdm_sequence_implementation_without_catalog.md#populate-the-sequence-mapping-table) , a new sequence flow is created for the table with the following naming convention: [table name]_sequences.
-The sequence flows are created in the **Broadway/SequencesFlows** directory for each LU.
-The sequence flow invokes the sequence Actors for the table's sequence fields.
-See an example below:
+  - For tables with records in the [TDMSeqSrc2TrgMapping Actor](11b_tdm_sequence_implementation_without_catalog.md#populate-the-sequence-mapping-table), a new sequence flow, [table name]_sequences, is created under the **Broadway/SequencesFlows** directory for each LU.
+This flow invokes the sequence Actors for the table's sequence fields.
+Example:

     ![seq flow example](images/sequence_flow_example.png)

-- [Rule-based data generation flows](16_tdm_data_generation_implementation.md) — adding the relevant sequence IDs to the generated entities in order to keep their referential integrity.
+- [Rule-based data generation flows](16_tdm_data_generation_implementation.md) — adding the relevant sequence IDs to the generated entities in order to maintain their referential integrity.